Efore/BaldLionEngine/README.md

 2. After cloning is finished, click on "GenerateProjects.bat"
 3. After generation is finished, open the .sln file and build the Solution (you may need to retarget it).

-If you get a dll missing error while trying to start the Editor, either by clicking on the executable (BaldLionEditor.exe) or by launching the program through VS, you may need to install VS 2019.

 ## Third Party Libraries

 * [Dear ImGui](https://github.com/ocornut/imgui)